 Royal Dutch Shell has abandoned plans to build a massive $12.5 billion plant in Ascension Parish, near Baton Rouge.
 The decision comes just two months after Shell selected a site for the plant, which would have would have turned natural gas into liquid fuels and created 740 jobs..

 The company said the cost of the plant and the expected profit it could generate made the plant “not a viable option.”
 Now you would have thought they would have known that back in September when they announced the project to great fanfare.

 This is further proof that even some of the biggest companies don’t always think things through, and that the best laid plans of mice and men often go awry.

 I’ll see you down the road.

 © Unauthorized use of this blog is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to Dean Barber and Barberbiz with specific direction to the original content.
+Excerpts and links may be used, but only if expressed permission has been granted.